AI Scavenger Hunt: Part 2

 driver

 Driver: Craft questions where the AI cannot know the answer but might give one anyway.
-The more specific and confident its response, the better you've demonstrated the limitation.

 observer